zackads/zackads.github.io/_projects/2020-05-05-jobscrapy.md

 ---
 title: "JobscraPy: a Python web scraper for job vacancies"
 date: 2020-05-05
 excerpt: "A command line Python script to scrape job vacancies for a given search term from Indeed.co.uk, optionally geocode, and save in JSON.
-My first attempt at object-orientated programming."
+My first attempt at object-oriented programming."
 header:
   teaser: /assets/images/jobs_network.png
 sidebar: